microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/callrecords-session.md

 ## Methods

 No methods exist to directly access sessions.
-Plase use the [Get callRecord](../api/callrecords-callrecord-get.md) api with `$expand=sessions` to get the sessions for a [callRecord](callrecords-callrecord.md).
+Please use the [Get callRecord](../api/callrecords-callrecord-get.md) api with `$expand=sessions` to get the sessions for a [callRecord](callrecords-callrecord.md).

 ## Properties